archtechx/tenancy/README.md

 ## Redis

 Connections listed in the `tenancy.redis.prefixed_connections` config array use a prefix based on the `tenancy.redis.prefix_base` and the tenant UUID.
+This separates tenant data. **However note that `Redis::scan()` does not respect the prefix.**

 **Note: You *must* use phpredis if you want mutli-tenant Redis.
 Predis doesn't support prefixes.**